awsdocs/amazon-cloudsearch-developer-guide/doc_source/configuring-access.md

 + `ACCOUNT-ID` is your AWS account ID with no hyphens; for example, 111122223333\.
 + `DOMAIN-NAME` identifies a specific search domain\.
 You can use a wildcard \(\*\) for the `DOMAIN-NAME` for all of your account's domains in the specified region\.
 If you have multiple domains whose names start with the same prefix, you can use a wildcard to match all of those domains\.
 For example, `dev-*` matches `dev-test`, `dev-movies`, `dev-sandbox`, and so on\.
 Note that if you name new domains with the same prefix, the policy also applies to those new domains\.

-For example, the following ARN identifies the `imdb-movies` domain in the `us-east-1` region owned by account 111122223333:
+For example, the following ARN identifies the `movies` domain in the `us-east-1` region owned by account 111122223333:

 ```
-arn:aws:cloudsearch:us-east-1:111122223333:domain/imdb-movies
+arn:aws:cloudsearch:us-east-1:111122223333:domain/movies
 ```

 The following example shows how the ARN is used to specify the resource in a user\-based policy\.